iheanyi/speakers-who-want-a-platform/README.md

 couldn't find any that wanted to participate.
 This list aims to fix that problem.

 Everyone who wants to speak should consider adding themselves if you identify as part of an underrepresented group.
-Everyone's experiences matter and should be heard - no matter your skill level, title, role, etc. Please check out the CONTRIBUTING.md file for guidelines for contributing.
-Please check out the [CONTRIBUTING.md](.github/CONTRIBUTING.md) file for guidelines for contributing.
+Everyone's experiences matter and should be heard - no matter your skill level, title, role, etc. Please check out the [CONTRIBUTING.md](.github/CONTRIBUTING.md) file for guidelines for contributing.

 ## Speakers